 To get on our registry, please complete the LIFE SUPPORT NOTIFICATION FORM and have it signed by your physician.
 Please note that we will contact you to update this form on an annual basis to ensure all information is up-to-date.

 For more information about this service, please refer to our Conditions of Service document, Section 126.96.36.199 "Notification to Consumers on Life Support".

 Although Toronto Hydro-Electric System Limited has one of the most reliable electricity distribution systems in Ontario -- bringing power to your home 99.98% of the time, power outages will occur.
 Most power outages are caused by unpredictable events such as lightning, equipment failure or extreme weather conditions.

 Customers on electric-powered life support systems are advised to make arrangements to prepare for unpredictable power outages.
-Be prepared!

 We want to remind you to please be prepared in case temporary power outages do occur.
 Some things that you can do to prepare for power outages include:

 - Purchasing equipment that has battery back-up.
 Remember to keep the battery charged and to test the battery every six months.